SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "DNS Tunnel Technique From MuddyWater"

     Detecting DNS Tunnel Activity For Muddywater intrusion set.
 This is the loading of a specific DLL from an Excel macro which is detected.

     - **Effort:** elementary

+??? abstract "Detect requests to Konni C2 servers"

+    This rule detects requests to Konni C2 servers.
+These patterns come from an analysis done in 2022, September.

+    - **Effort:** elementary